kvasdopil/ui-gen/docs/MEMORY.md

     4. Updates the arrow in the original screen's conversation point to point to the cloned screen
     5. Persists the arrow to the database
     6. Screen component's auto-generation effect handles creating the dialog entry and starting HTML generation
-  - Button is cleared when clicking on screens or empty space (but not when clicking the button itself)
+  - Button is cleared when clicking on screens, viewport, or empty space (but not when clicking the button itself)
-  - Pending arrows are cleared when starting a new arrow drag
+  - Pending arrows are cleared when starting a new arrow drag from another touchable
+  - Only one pending button (CreateFromTouchableButton) exists at a time - starting a new arrow automatically removes the previous pending arrow
+  - Touchable remains unlinked until the button is clicked - arrow is only saved to database when button is clicked or when dropped on a screen
   - Touchable ID (aria-roledescription) is used to identify arrows instead of overlay index for stable identification
 - **Location**: `src/app/page.tsx`, `src/components/Screen.tsx`

+### 21. Arrow Color Coding and Visual Hierarchy

+- **Decision**: Use different colors for arrows based on whether they're connected to the selected screen
+- **Reason**: Provides better visual hierarchy and makes it easier to see which arrows are related to the active screen
+- **Implementation**:
+  - Arrows connected to the selected screen (either as start or end) are displayed in dark gray (#6b7280)
+  - All other arrows are shown in lighter gray (#d1d5db)
+  - Color is determined by checking if `selectedScreenId` matches either the start screen ID or end screen ID
+  - Both the arrow stroke and arrowhead marker use the same color
+  - Unique marker IDs are generated per arrow instance to avoid conflicts
+- **Location**: `src/components/ArrowLine.tsx`, `src/app/page.tsx`

+### 22. Invalid Arrow Cleanup

+- **Decision**: Automatically filter out and remove arrows pointing to deleted or non-existent screens
+- **Reason**: Maintains data integrity and prevents rendering errors when screens are deleted
+- **Implementation**:
+  - When loading screens from database, filter out arrows where `targetScreenId` doesn't match any existing screen
+  - Invalid arrows are removed from local state immediately
+  - Database is updated asynchronously to remove invalid arrows (doesn't block response)
+  - Cleanup happens both server-side (in API route) and client-side (on load)
+  - Arrows without `targetScreenId` are also filtered out
+- **Location**: `src/app/api/screens/route.ts`, `src/app/page.tsx`

+### 23. Dialog Dismissal on Viewport Click

+- **Decision**: Dismiss dialogs (NewScreenDialog, CreateScreenPopup) when clicking on viewport
+- **Reason**: Provides intuitive way to cancel dialog operations and clean up UI state
+- **Implementation**:
+  - Clicking on viewport (empty space or screens) dismisses both dialogs
+  - Also unselects current screen and removes pending arrows
+  - NewScreenDialog has click-outside handler (similar to CreateScreenPopup) that listens for clicks outside the dialog
+  - Viewport click handler in `handleMouseDown` also dismisses dialogs
+  - Early return checks prevent dismissal when clicking on the dialogs themselves
+- **Location**: `src/components/NewScreenDialog.tsx`, `src/app/page.tsx`

-### 21. Loading States for Screen Creation
+### 24. Loading States for Screen Creation

 - **Decision**: Show loading spinners and disable buttons during screen creation/cloning operations
 - **Reason**: Prevents double submissions and provides clear visual feedback during async operations